murraju/knife-hadoop/README.md

 https://github.com/murraju/webhdfs

 	a.
 List Directories and Files
 	b.
-Snapshot to a database (PostgreSQL for now)
+Snapshot metadata information to a database (PostgreSQL for now).
+Useful for reporting and audits
+	c.
+Create Directories and Files
+	d.
+Update Files
+	e.
+Read Files

 MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib (will be released soon)